ucsd-cse29/ss1-25/src/index.md

 - Submitting something in the live Zoom chat or similar Q&A tool
 - Answering a question/making a contribution when called on/at some point during a session

+**Missed Lectures**: Missed lecture participation cannot be re-earned (see Grading for impacts on your grade).

 ## Grading